bacchus-snu/sgs/docs/src/resources-and-eligibility.md

 ### Node group

-The node group for graduate researchers includes the "bently" node.
+The node group for graduate researchers includes the "bentley" node.

 - NVIDIA DGX A100 "bentley"
   - NVIDIA A100 40GB x 8